mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 Courses on coursera are taught by videos— you watch several clips, and answer quiz or complete assignments (projects).
 Datacamp— is taught by interactive process.
 You have many mini self-practices through your learning process.

-The **most disadvantage from Datacamp is that**, without handling a real-project, you don’t actually understand how to apply R programming skills in real life — You only learn the syntax.
+The **most disadvantage of Datacamp is that**, without handling a real-project, you don’t actually understand how to apply R programming skills in real life — You only learn the syntax.
 Using the analogy of learning a foreign language, you only memorize the vocabulary and don’t know how to use them.
 Without practicing, you will forget these “vocabularies” quickly.

-To sum up, Datacamp has a better tutorial (learning process) and coursera, at least this Specialization, has better opportunities to practice your skills. **If you can utilize these two MOOCs together, you will have a better experience and gain the most of it.**
+To sum up, Datacamp has a better tutorial (learning process) and coursera, at least this specialization, has better opportunities to practice your skills. **If you can utilize these two MOOCs together, you will have a better experience and gain the most of it.**

-The following is my in-depth reviews of all the courses in this Specialization:
+The following is my in-depth reviews of all the courses in this specialization:

+---

 ## Reviews: